Catharine Macaulay: Life

 On 20 June 1760 she married a Scottish physician, Dr. George Macaulay (1716–1766), and they lived at St James's Place, London.
 They remained married for six years until his death in 1766.
 They had one child together, Catharine Sophia.
-Macaulay began to write her volumes with his encouragement and belief in her.
-Her first volume came out in 1763 and from there for years later.That is, until nothing was published from 1768-1771.Macaulay moved to Bath in 1774.
-At age 47, she was married a second time on 14 November 1778 to William Graham (then 21 years old).
-This caused some scandal.
-The history of England is finally finished and she goes on to write more.
-They seemed to have a happy marriage despite outside opinions.
+With Dr. Macaulay's encouragement, Macaulay began to write her history of England.
+Her first volume was published in 1763.
+Nothing was published from 1768-1771.
+Macaulay moved to Bath in 1774.
+At age 47, she married her second husband, William Graham (then 21 years old), on 14 November 1778 The marriage caused some scandal but seemed to be a happy marriage despite outside opinions.
+Together they toured the United States and met with George Washington at Mount Vernon.

-The marriage coincided with the publication of the first volume of The History of England from the Revolution to the Present Time, in a Series of Letters to the Reverend Doctor Wilson (1778) in which she argued that the English Civil War had not gone far enough to eliminate the prerogatives of the crown.
+The second marriage coincided with the publication of the first volume of The History of England from the Revolution to the Present Time, in a Series of Letters to the Reverend Doctor Wilson (1778) in which she argued that the English Civil War had not gone far enough to eliminate the prerogatives of the crown.
 Her arguments against monarchy challenged moderate elements in the Whig party.
-She fights for the idea that this Civil War was for rights of people against monarchs, it was a defense.

-She later lived in Binfield, Berkshire.
+Macaulay insisted that the civil war is a defense of the rights of the people against monarchs.

 According to Mary Hays, Macaulay "had been furnished by general Washington with many materials" for a history of the American Revolution but that "she was, by the infirm state of her health" stopped from doing so.
 Macaulay wrote to the American writer Mercy Otis Warren in 1787: "Tho' the History of your late glorious revolution is what I should certainly undertake were I again young, yet as things are I must for many reasons decline such a task".

+She later lived in Binfield, Berkshire.
 She died in Binfield in Berkshire on 22 June 1791 and was buried in All Saints' parish church there.